cea-hpc/modules/doc/source/design/extra-match-search.rst

 When variants have to be reported but are not part of the search query, then no filtering process occurs, aliases are not withdrawn.

+Directories overridden by aliases take precedence over these aliases when *extra match search* is performed.

 FUTURE: it may be revised to implement extra match search on *select one module* context.